 Keratoconus affects the cornea, causing it to thin and become irregularly shaped.
 As the cornea becomes more steep in shape, vision becomes distorted, and scar tissue begins to develop.
-By treating the condition with Corneal Collagen Crosslinking (CXL), symptoms of keratoconus can improve.
+We offer treatment solutions to help improve the symptoms and vision quality for patients with keratoconus.

 Our pediatric eye doctors are committed to helping young patients improve their eye and vision problems through gentle, effective care.
 Common pediatric conditions treated by our team include lazy eye, droopy eyelids, and cataract surgery.

 Allergies are an extremely common cause of eye irritation.
 EDOW offers a diagnostic test to help discover the specific allergens causing a patient’s ocular symptoms.
 This allows our doctors to determine the best form of treatment to alleviate eye issues such as itchiness, dryness, excess watering, burning, and swelling.